Employment, Jobs, Careers and RFPs

 • May be asked to substitute for morning program if available

-• Attendance encouraged at scheduled ECE meetings including In-Service (August and June)
+• Attendance at scheduled Early Childhood meetings and August In-Service is mandatory

-• Participate in annual work days to prepare classroom
+• Participate in the annual Saturday work day in August to prepare the classroom

 Education and Qualifications